-- Generally, the child is the qualifying child of the custodial parent, and the custodial parent is allowed to claim a dependency exemption for the child if that parent meets the other dependency tests.
+- Generally, the child is the qualifying child of the custodial parent, and the custodial parent is allowed to claim a dependency exemption for the child if the other tests for the child to be a dependent are met.
 The parent with whom the child lived for the greater part of the year is the custodial parent for income tax purposes.

-- The noncustodial parent may claim an exemption for the child if the custodial parent signs a Form 8332 (.pdf), Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, or a substantially similar statement and the noncustodial parent attaches it to his or her return.
+- The noncustodial parent may claim an exemption for the child if the special rule for a child of divorced or separated parents or parents who live apart applies, which requires, in part, that the custodial parent sign a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, or a substantially similar statement and the noncustodial parent attach it to his or her return.

 - Publication 501, Exemptions, Standard Deduction, and Filing Information